 The 25 IS originated as the 6th Photo Laboratory Section on 28 January 1944 when it activated at Fort Campbell Army Airfield, KY.
 The unit had two other designations: the 6th Photographic Technical Unit on 30 November 1944 and the 55th Reconnaissance Technical Squadron on 4 March 1949 through its inactivation on 16 June 1952.
 In that period, the unit also accomplished its specialized intelligence mission at DeRidder Army Air Base (AAB), LA; Stuttgart AAB, AR; Brooks Field, TX; MacDill Field, FL; Wright Field (now Wright-Patterson AFB), OH; Topeka AFB (later Forbes), KS; Ramey AFB, Puerto Rico; and finally Eglin AFB Auxiliary Field #9 (now Hurlburt), Fla.

 On 1 October 1993, the Air Force activated and redesignated the unit as the 25th Intelligence Squadron at Hurlburt.
-That renewed life can be traced to events that occurred during Operation JUST CAUSE in Panama in 1989 and emerging AFSOC requirements after Operations DESERT STORM in 1991.
+That renewed life can be traced to events that occurred during Operation JUST CAUSE in Panama in 1989 and emerging AFSOC requirements after Operation DESERT STORM in 1991.
 The manpower and resources that later formed the 25 IS came from an Air Force Intelligence Command (AFIC) Liaison Office (OL-MH) at AFSOC and from a 693rd Intelligence Wing detachment (Det 7) that provided Direct Support Operator (DSO--pronounced "dizzo") support to AFSOC operations.
 As a result of an Air Force reorganization, AFIC became the Air Intelligence Agency (AIA) on 1 October 1993.
 That reorganization included the activation of the 25 IS.
-Subsequently, the Air Force changed its name to the 25th Information Operations Squadron on 1 October 2000 and back to the 25 IS on 4 May 2008.
+Subsequently, the Air Force changed the squadron's name to the 25th Information Operations Squadron on 1 October 2000 and then back to the 25 IS on 4 May 2008.

 The 25 IS flies its DSOs on all AFSOC platforms on four continents to provide real-time threat warning and enhanced situational awareness to AFSOC aircrews and ground assault forces.
 Flying as AFSOC aircrew members during training, exercises, and real-world contingencies, DSOs use SILENT SHIELD to exploit information and keep AFSOC aircrews and joint special operations forces inside the enemy decision loop.
 Unit analysts are also a fundamental part of the mission planning process, providing key information to both DSOs and special operations task forces.
 Other personnel handle mission support activities to comply with AFSOC flying regulations for training and proficiency, standardization and evaluation, flight scheduling, mobility, and other key areas.
-Since the initial flights in Operation DESERT STORM, the 25 IS DSOs have logged combat hours with AFSOC in virtually every major military operation around the globe.
+Since the initial flights in Operation DESERT STORM, the 25 IS DSOs have logged combat hours with AFSOC during every major military operation around the world.

 25 IS Detachments